Guide

 1. Step 1

-Review the CSV structure and identify messy rows, blank values, or inconsistent formatting.
+Review the CSV structure and identify empty rows, blank values, duplicated records, or inconsistent formatting.

 2. Step 2

-Use a CSV cleaning tool to normalize the file.
+Use a CSV cleaning tool to remove unnecessary empty rows and normalize the file.

 3. Step 3